 - Review the means of safeguarding assets and, as appropriate, verify the existence of such assets.

-- Appraise the economy and efficiency, with which resources are employed, identify opportunities to improve operating performance, eliminate waste and duplication, and recommend solution to problems where appropriate.
+- Appraise the economy and efficiency, with which resources are employed, identify opportunities to improve operating performance, eliminate waste and duplication, and recommend solutions to problems where appropriate.

 - Review operations and programs to ascertain whether results are consistent with established objectives and goals and whether the operations or programs are being carried out as planned.